mrgarciamanuel/feup-plotter/README.md

 ## Getting Started

-1. Adding dependence local dependece to your projec
+1. Adding local dependece to your projec
 - open pubspec.yaml file and add in dependencies settion:

 ```bash